 Our Japan team, which is part of the Asia-Pacific (APAC) region team, assists both clients based in Japan with all types of outbound investments as also clients based abroad with respect to their inbound investments into Japan.

 Loyens & Loeff’s Tokyo office and APAC team consist of tax lawyers, corporate lawyers and civil law notaries.
 They participate in Loyens & Loeff teams that focus on specific industries and sectors, such as energy, real estate, private equity, fund structuring, corporate finance and family office investments.
 This way clients have access to Loyens & Loeff's full-service tax and legal expertise with regard to Dutch, Belgian, Luxembourg and Swiss law.
-Team members are based in our Amsterdam, Hong Kong and Luxembourg offices and frequently work from our Tokyo office.
+Team members are based in our Amsterdam and Luxembourg offices and frequently work from our Tokyo office.

 1-6-2 Marunouchi Chiyoda-ku Tokyo